 San Gimignano

-tips & insights
+tips and insights

-Why were the
+Why the towers

-San Gimignano residents built them as living quarters, defensive structures, and symbols of wealth (the message was "the higher the tower, the richer our family").
+San Gimignano residents built them as living quarters, defensive structures, and symbols of wealth (the message was "the higher the tower, the richer our family")

 There were once 72 of these structures.
 Today, 14 remain.
 The tallest sprouts up 52 meters (172 feet).

-Is San Gimignano more
+San Gimignano is more

-than its soaring pinacles?
+than its soaring pinacles

-Yes, worth exploring are the town's walls and gates - and its narrow side streets.
+Be sure to explore the town's walls and gates - and its narrow side streets.
 There are also museums, including one displaying torture machines.

 Several million tourists visit San Gimignano each year.
 Nearly all come as day-trippers from May to September.
 They tightly blanket the streets.

-on how to avoid the
+How to avoid

-winners in Italy
+Location in Italy

-Italian cuisine guide
+Italian cuisine